smypmsa/mistral-annot/README.md

+> [!NOTE]
-[[Mistral Document AI API](https://docs.mistral.ai/capabilities/OCR/annotations/) provides good functionality out-of-the-box for extracting structured data from PDFs.
+> [Mistral Document AI API](https://docs.mistral.ai/capabilities/OCR/annotations/) provides good functionality out-of-the-box for extracting structured data from PDFs.
 However, displaying detected values directly on the PDF requires additional logic not provided by Mistral (and not implemented in this repo).
 The `bbox_annotation` feature is useful for documents containing images (charts, graphs, etc.)—it returns descriptions and coordinates—but cannot be used for field extraction.
-For structured field output, use `document_annotation`, though it doesn't return field coordinates.]
+For structured field output, use `document_annotation`, though it doesn't return field coordinates.

 # Document Extractor